-Promoting affiliate links on Facebook, or on other social media, is for many affiliate marketers the no. 1 technique.
+For many affiliate marketers, promoting affiliate links on Facebook or other social media platforms is considered the number one technique.
 The reason for this is that it is much easier to get started as you don’t need to have your own website.

 Before we get to the techniques for how to do affiliate marketing on Facebook, let’s first quickly go over some basic rules.